laisbsc/kedro_penguins/README.md

 The Palmer Archipelago (Antarctica) Penguins dataset was made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station Antartica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network (LTRN)](https://lternet.edu).

-The palmerpenguins package contains two pandas datasets, `size_penguins.csv` and `penguins_iter.csv`.
+The `palmerpenguins` package contains two pandas datasets, `size_penguins.csv` and `penguins_iter.csv`.
-The first is locally hosted under `data/01_raw` and the later on the AWS Cloud, on a S3 bucket.
+The former is hosted on an AWS Cloud, on a S3 bucket.
+The latter is locally hosted under `data/01_raw`.

 ## The datasets
 ### Variables:
 `size_penguins.csv`
 - species: penguin species (Chinstrap, Adélie, or Gentoo)